Stones Gambling Hall cheating scandal: Litigation

-On 9 October 2019, 24 poker players filed a class action $30 million lawsuit against Postle, Stones Gambling Hall and its poker and livestream manager Justin "JRK" Kuraitis.
-In June 2020, Federal Judge William B. Shubb dismissed the lawsuit against all three defendants citing a very old California law.
+On October 9, 2019, 24 poker players filed a $30 million class-action lawsuit against Postle, Stones Gambling Hall and its poker and livestream manager Justin "JRK" Kuraitis.
+In June 2020, Federal Judge William B. Shubb dismissed the lawsuit against all three defendants, citing a very old California law.
 The case against Postle was dismissed "with prejudice", precluding a case from being refiled against him.

 Three months after the dismissal, 60 of the then 88 plaintiffs accepted a settlement with King's Casino LLC, which owns Stones Gambling Hall, and Kuraitis.
 Brill was among the remaining 28 plaintiffs who did not settle.
-Less than a month afterward, Postle filed a $330 million dollar defamation lawsuit against a dozen individuals, including poker celebrity Daniel Negreanu, three-time World Series of Poker-winner Phil Galfond, and ESPN.
+Less than a month afterward, Postle filed a $330 million defamation lawsuit against a dozen individuals, including poker celebrity Daniel Negreanu, three-time World Series of Poker winner Phil Galfond, and ESPN.
 Postle's attorneys later filed to remove themselves from that case.

-On December 8, 2020, defendant Todd Witteles filed an "anti-SLAPP" motion to dismiss Postle's lawsuit declaring it "frivolous and a violation of Witteles' free-speech rights."
+On December 8, 2020, defendant Todd Witteles filed an anti-SLAPP motion to dismiss Postle's lawsuit declaring it "frivolous and a violation of Witteles' free-speech rights."

 On May 13, 2021, the judge ruled against Postle and ordered him to pay $27,000 for Witteles' legal fees and court costs.

 On January 13, 2021, Brill filed her own "anti-SLAPP" motion.
 On June 16, 2021, Judge Shama H. Mesiwala ruled in favor of Brill and awarded her $27,000.
-Postle did not appear at the anti-SLAPP hearings, therefore the order went into effect immediately.
+Postle did not appear at the anti-SLAPP hearings; therefore, the order went into effect immediately.

 On April 1, 2021, Postle filed a request with Sacramento County Superior Court to drop his defamation lawsuit.

-In September 2021 Postle filed a motion to avoid involuntary bankruptcy.
+In September 2021, Postle filed a motion to avoid involuntary bankruptcy.

 On January 7, 2022, a confidential agreement was entered into Postle's bankruptcy records which closed the only remaining litigation stemming from Stone Gamblings Hall livestream poker cheating scandal.
 That turn of events effectively put an end to the official Postlegate saga.